 In the case of mounted and bare-rooted orchids, daily watering is mandatory.
 In summers, you may even have to water them twice-a-day.
 To reduce this hassle, you can allow them to soak up in a tub of water until the roots are fully saturated, especially the thick-rooted orchids such as vanda and phalaenopsis orchids.
-You can then water them every second day or as per their requirement.
+Then hang them back in place.
+This will allow them to be hydrated till the next day.

 This will help you guage their requirements.
 Once they are adjusted, you can reorganise the orchids based on their watering needs.
-Believe me, this works very well and your care routine gets considerably simplified.
+Speaking out of experience, this works very well, and your care routine will get considerably simplified.

 3. Provide adequate humidity

 Warm summer breeze reduces humidity in the air.
 This poses a problem for orchids as they require humidity for their healthy growth.
-While some heat tolerant varieties such as the Cattleya nobilior, walkeriana, Dendrobiums and others are unaffected by summer heat and thrive in such temperatures, most other orchids require additional measures such as humidifiers and evaporative coolers to maintain the required temperatures and humidity.
+While some heat tolerant varieties such as Cattleyas and Dendrobiums are unaffected by summer heat and thrive in such temperatures, most other orchids require additional measures such as humidifiers and evaporative coolers to maintain the required temperatures and humidity.

 Some hobbyists provide these conditions in their grow spaces with water fountains, humidifiers etc. But the vast majority increase humidity by placing humidity trays made from pebbles and water in a shallow tray.
 The level of water should be much below the level of the pebbles.
-This allows for continuous evaporation of water, thereby increasing humidity levels in the area.
+This allows for continuous evaporation of water, thereby increasing ambient humidity levels.
 Orchids respond well to this type of humidity.

 However, make sure you empty the water and clean the trays once in three days.
 Stagnant water becomes a breeding ground for mosquitoes and should therefore be avoided.
 Even if you place these trays, ensure that only a thin layer of water is used and this is allowed to dry up fully before replenishing the same.